Almost every puppy owner shares the problem of puppy biting. It leaves you with a lot of problems, like:

 Biting helps puppies explore their own strengths and most likely figure out who is the strongest.
 But, biting is also to learn about other puppy’s or dog’s limits.
 Because at the same time the bitten one cries, the one biting will let go and look surprised at the one crying.
 If you get the chance to observe this behavior, it’s obvious pups don’t know how hard they bite.
 Not in the beginning.

 What Happens When Humans Interfere

 Remember, at the age of seven to eight weeks, your puppy is still a baby.
 But, they are a baby with sharp teeth and a baby who misses the old family and seeks a new.
 Your puppy’s new family is you, their humans.
 And how lucky you are to be that new family.

 But this also means you are now the subject of playing and testing boundaries.
-And the puppy plays with you like they did with their siblings.
+And the puppy plays with you as they did with their siblings.
 Puppies explore, investigate, and yes, they bite.
 At this point, it is important to know that your puppy means no harm.
 They just play, grow and learn.

 How to Stop Puppy Biting – Doggy Style

 Instead of being angry or doing nothing, you must show your puppy what you will accept.
 No matter what you do, your puppy will bite or nibble.
 This is normal puppy behavior, so they can’t help it.
 This is where you can set the stage and play with your pup by keeping your hand at their body.
 At some point your puppy will bite – this is how they play, remember?
 Here’s what to do: